29 CFR 1910 – Lab Safety Standards : Training Requirements

 The best way to make sure everyone knows what chemical is in which container is to use high quality labels.
 Many chemicals will come in a container that is already labeled, which can be great.
 If that is not the case, or you move chemicals into custom containers, however, you’ll need to create your own labels.

 In order to do this, you’ll need to have a high quality label printer in the laboratory that can print off the exact labels you require.
 For many labs, this means purchasing a LabelTac label printer.
-These printers can make high quality, long lasting labels (which you can find here) that have both text and pictograms on them to ensure you are in compliance with all OSHA standards.
+These printers can make high quality, long lasting labels that have both text and pictograms on them to ensure you are in compliance with all OSHA standards.

 In addition, these labels can contain custom warnings and information that will help to alert everyone to any potential danger.